Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 export class AppModule {}
 ```

-This registers a `TransactionHost` provider in the global context which can be used to start a new transaction and retrieve the current transaction reference.
+This registers a `TransactionHost` provider in the global context which can be used to start new transactions and retrieve the current transaction reference.

 ### Using the `TransactionHost`

 Now that we have the plugin registered, we can use the `TransactionHost` to start a new transaction and retrieve the current transaction reference.

 Suppose that any time we create an `User`, we want to create an `Account` for them as well and both operations must either succeed or fail.
-We can use the `TransactionHost` to start a new transaction and retrieve the current transaction reference.
+We can use the `TransactionHost` for this.

+If the callback function passed to the `withTransaction` completes successfully, the transaction will be committed.
+If it throws an error, the transaction will be rolled back.

 The type argument on the `TransactionHost<Adapter>` makes sure that the `tx` property is typed correctly and the `withTransaction` method returns the correct type.
 This is ensured by the implementation of the adapter: